Itchy nipple causes discomfort that has been described as an itch that "drives me up the wall" or an itch that "was never satisfied".

 Eczema is a dry skin condition.
 It varies between individuals, ranging from skin that is dry, scaly, red and itchy in some people to weeping, crusting and bleeding in others.

 The condition can affect people of all ages.
 In the UK, one in five children and one in 12 adults have eczema.

 Damaged skin is vulnerable to infection.
 Eczema is often infected by a bacterium called Staphylococcus aureus, which makes the eczema worse and slower to heal.

 The symptoms of eczema can be eased by keeping natural moisture in the skin.
-Cut down on the use of soap and gels that can dry the skin, and prolonged contact with water.
+Cutting down on the use of soap and gels that can dry the skin, and prolonged contact with water, can help.

 Eczema is frequently treated with emollients and topical steroids.
 Seek medical advice about what creams and ointments are safe to apply if you are breastfeeding.

 The National Eczema Society says nipple eczema is often a more common problem in pregnancy and after giving birth.
 Women may find breastfeeding difficult because nipple eczema may cause irritation and fissuring of the nipples.